theault/mhackgyver/README.md

 We are a French based pentest team.
 We participate at world security events and challenges.

+In this website you can:
-You can track our activities on this website.
+- track our activities
+- meet the team members

 ## Challenges & Events
 - [seccon](http://ctf.seccon.jp) (comming soon)